-The percentage of students who could not be found in enrollment dropped from 31 percent in 1997-98 to 21 percent in 1998-99.
+The percentage of students who withdrew to move to another public school but could not be found in enrollment in a public school dropped from 31 percent in 1997-98 to 19 percent in 1999-00.
 Nevertheless, concerns remain that students who fail to re-enroll elsewhere are never counted as dropouts.
 The primary drawback to adding unverified transfers to the dropout count is that the status of these students is not known.
 Adding students who may not be dropouts to the dropout rate would distort the meaning of the dropout measure and decrease its effectiveness as a performance indicator.
 As part of the accountability system safeguards audit process, districts with unusually high percentages of unverified in-state transfers are investigated.